 Earth Day Activity #3: Earth Day Read Alouds

-By the time my students get to 4th and 5th grade, a lot of the common Earth Day read alouds have been done over and over.
-So, I like to choose books that are perfect for Earth Day but not often chosen in their primary classrooms.
-Here are my go-to Earth Day read alouds (these are Amazon affiliate links, if you wish to purchase through the links provided):
+By the time my students get to 4th and 5th grade, a lot of the common Earth Day read-alouds have been done over and over.
+So, I like to choose books that are perfect for Earth Day but are not often chosen in their primary classrooms.
+Here are my go-to Earth Day read-alouds (these are Amazon affiliate links if you wish to purchase through the links provided):

 We also focus a lot on the power that one individual has to make a change, as shown in both books.
 The students then choose a problem or a concern in their community and make a plan to address it.

-Earth Day Activity #4: Earth Day-Themed Fraction Math Centers
+Earth Day Activity #4: Earth Day-Themed Math Centers

-Fractions are something my 5th graders seem to always need practice in.
-To continue the Earth Day theme in math class (while also reviewing those pesky fraction skills), I created Earth Day-themed fraction math centers for my students to complete.
+To continue the Earth Day theme in math class (while also reviewing important math skills), I created Earth Day-themed math centers for my students to complete.

-The math centers review sills such as adding and subtracting fractions, multiplying and dividing fractions, word problems with fractions, and more!
+The math centers review skills such as adding and subtracting fractions, multiplying and dividing fractions, word problems with fractions, and more!